jokzcooks/bitmoji-mouse-looker/README.md

+# Bitmoji Mouse Looker
+---

-#A React Component containing a Bitmoji whose eyes follow the mouse cursor.
+### A React Component containing a Bitmoji whose eyes follow the mouse cursor.

 *Created to be added to my new portfolio website.